 High capacity: High-capacity shredders can be a real boon at an office or if you shred lots of materials.
 Regular home paper shredders usually handle only a few documents at a time, usually no more than six or eight.
 This may work fine for shredding a billing statement occasionally, but it can make shredding a slow process if you shred lots of documents.
 High-capacity office shredders can handle stacks of paper at a time, making shredding so much easier and faster than it would otherwise be.

 Plastic shredder: Paper documents aren't the only materials that carry important contact or account information.
-Credit cards, CDs and other forms of plastic media can carry lots of sensitive information, even when you think that you've erased it.
-Some paper shredders come with extra slots and grinders designed to destroy CDs, plastic cards and even cassette tapes.
-If you want to dispose of plastic media that carries sensitive information, then be sure to buy a paper shredder with a plastic shredder.
+Credit cards, CDs, and other forms of plastic media can carry lots of sensitive information, even when you think you've erased it.
+Some paper shredders come with extra slots and grinders designed to destroy CDs, plastic cards, and even cassette tapes.
+If you want to dispose of plastic media that carries sensitive information, then be sure to look for this feature.

 Bin full indicator: A full bin can easily cause a shredder to back up and jam, which can cost you a lot of time.
 While this isn't often a problem with shredders that attach to trash cans or that have open bins, it is a problem with office shredders that have enclosed or cabinet-style bins.
 If you're buying a shredder like this, look for one that has a "bin full" indicator.
 These indicators let you know when your shredder is filling up with paper, which will help you keep the bin cleared and your shredder running well.